dantegates/porter/docs/openapi_schemas.rst

         required: [average_rating, genre, is_tv, title_id, user_id]

-``PredictionService`` adds a required integer field, ``id``, to the schema.
-Also, by default, ``PredictionService`` performs batch prediction over multiple objects, and thus the above would become the item type for an Array.
+:class:`PredictionService <porter.services.PredictionService>` adds a required integer field, ``id``, to the schema.
+Also, by default, :class:`PredictionService <porter.services.PredictionService>` performs batch prediction over multiple objects, and thus the above would become the item type for an Array.
 These modifications are roughly equivalent to:

 .. code-block:: python

     instance_schema = Object(properties={'id': Integer(), **feature_schema.properties})
     batch_schema = Array(item_type=instance_schema)

-resulting in the following OpenAPI spec which describes an acceptable payload for a :class:`porter.services.PredictionService` instantiated with ``PredictionService(..., feature_schema=feature_schema)``
+resulting in the following OpenAPI spec which describes an acceptable payload for a :class:`PredictionService <porter.services.PredictionService>` instantiated with ``PredictionService(..., feature_schema=feature_schema)``

 .. code-block:: yaml